ChristopherJTrent/Smart.LAC/README.md

-# Smart.LAC
-A framework for LuAshitacast that allows for declarative use of LuAshitacast

-## Setup
-Take a look at the [Repo Wiki](https://github.com/ChristopherJTrent/Smart.LAC/wiki) for more information.
+Development on this framework has ceased for the forseeable future.
+Direct all complaints to @ThornyFFXI